What Are Stablecoins?

-Ampleforth is a decentralized, algorithmic stablecoin (AMPL) that uses an elastic supply mechanism to maintain its peg to the current Consumer Price Index (CPI) rate—an index from the Bureau of Economic Analysis on the current value of the inflation adjusted 2019 U.S. dollar.
+Ampleforth is a decentralized, algorithmic stablecoin (AMPL) that uses an elastic supply mechanism to maintain its peg to the current Consumer Price Index (CPI) rate—an index from the Bureau of Economic Analysis on the current value of the inflation-adjusted 2019 U.S. dollar.
 When the price of AMPL is high, wallet balances increase, but when the price of AMPL is low, wallet balances decrease.
 This automated change in supply subsequently impacts market prices and is called rebasing.
-The total supply of AMPL is rebased on a daily basis to track the current Consumer Price Index (CPI) rate, an index from the Bureau of Economic Analysis on the current value of the inflation adjusted 2019 U.S. dollar.
-Both the volume weighted average price (VWAP) of AMPL and the CPI index is provided to the Ampleforth protocol by Chainlink oracles.
+The total supply of AMPL is rebased on a daily basis to track the current Consumer Price Index (CPI) rate, an index from the Bureau of Economic Analysis on the current value of the inflation-adjusted 2019 U.S. dollar.
+Both the volume-weighted average price (VWAP) of AMPL and the CPI index are provided to the Ampleforth protocol by Chainlink oracles.

 Stablecoin Applications Using Chainlink